 The ArtsXchange, is a new name reflecting our relocation to the southwest side of town to the former Jere Wells Elementary School in East Point.
 Since opening on January 10, 2019, we have been celebrated as an exemplary and unique center for community, civic, and arts engagement.
 We offer event and performance spaces, artist studios, classes, literary events, survival sessions for musicians and visual artists, wellness classes and more.
 Our programs include The Jack Sinclair Gallery, Jikki Riley Community Library and the Ebon Dooley Art & Justice Awards.
 Our new audiences span generations and races.
 As we move into our 37th year, we are proud to have returned to our roots.

-Studio Artist Program
+Applications to the Studio Artist Program are currently OPEN

 The ArtsXchange Studio Artist Program supports a diverse range of disciplines.
 Artists are provided with workspace as well as opportunities for dialogue, events and classes with the community.
 Studios are available in varying sizes ranging from 430–717 square feet.
 We rent to individual artists, artist collectives, and nonprofits.